jiwasawa/resistance-landscape/data/od_raw_data/README.md

     Please refer to `./conc_data/plate_design.pdf` for a detailed description of the drug concentrations of each well.
     The values in the matrix are the OD_620 values as described in the Materials and Methods section in our paper [1].
     - **IC50_fitting.ipynb**: The jupyter notebook which we used to calculate the IC50 values based on the measured OD.
+    Unfortunately, the script will not move properly since several xlsx have been updated during the time-course of the experiment, but it should give a good idea how the files in the directory were used.
     - **Plot_data.ipynb**: The jupyter notebook which can be used to plot the OD curves for each environment.
     The author used the plots to observe the resistance evolution during the experiments.
   - **conc_data**: Includes drug concentration information for the 384-well plates used in the experiments.